awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.SQLServer.md

 Amazon RDS takes two DB snapshots during the upgrade process\.
 The first DB snapshot is of the DB instance before any upgrade changes have been made\.
 If the upgrade doesn't work for your databases, you can restore this snapshot to create a DB instance running the old version\.
 The second DB snapshot is taken after the upgrade completes\.

 **Note**
 Amazon RDS only takes DB snapshots if you have set the backup retention period for your DB instance to a number greater than 0\.
-To change your backup retention period, see [Modifying a DB Instance Running the Microsoft SQL Server Database Engine](USER_ModifyInstance.SQLServer.md)\.
+To change your backup retention period, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 After an upgrade is complete, you can't revert to the previous version of the database engine\.
 If you want to return to the previous version, restore the DB snapshot that was taken before the upgrade to create a new DB instance\.